Fly-and-Ride Packing Essentials

 Gaerne Balanced Oiled Boots

-While I’ve worn many boots over the years, these are the ones I usually pick for just about any type of riding trip.
+While we’ve worn many boots over the years, some are just right to pick for any type of riding trip.
 They are comfortable, look great with any type of riding gear, and pack well in a roller bag.
 To save space, be sure to stuff them with your extra socks and underwear.

 $419